ftpsolutions/gossh-python/README.md

 It was made very easy with the help of the Golang [gopy](https://github.com/go-python/gopy) module.

-It has come about because I found Paramiko to be a bit unwieldy and have some odd behaviours under certain conditions (we connect to a lot of wireless devices that often have very poor connectivity); I've also done some testing with SSH2-Python but I think it's a bit too young (good performance when it worked, but odd behaviour that I couldn't explain from time-to-time, especially when comparing Python vs PyPy).
+It has come about because I found Paramiko to be a bit unwieldy and have some odd behaviours under certain conditions (we connect to a lot of wireless devices that often have very poor connectivity); I've also done some testing with SSH2-Python but I think it's a bit too young ( good performance when it worked, but odd behaviour that I couldn't explain from time-to-time, especially when comparing Python vs PyPy).

+#### Versions

+This version (0.2.4) is the last version to support Python 2; all versions after this have been subject to a refactor and support Python 3 only.

 #### Limitations